Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and any other topics she finds interesting.

 Building a deck can be an intimidating project for anyone.
 If you’re going to try your hand at being a deck builder, you should be as prepared for the job as you can be.
 You'll need great attention to detail and your best craftsmanship for your deck installation.
 It's definitely a project worth taking on if you have the time.
 Few things will be as satisfying as hanging out on the deck you built yourself.

-This article will break down some tips and tricks for improving your deck-building abilities.
+This article will break down the following tips and tricks for improving your deck-building abilities:

 When you're the deck builder, you're intimately familiar with every inch of your deck, with every fastener and every board.
 The deck railing, the deck stairs, and every part of the deck will hold a story that you'll remember for years to come.
 Building a deck can’t be rushed if you want a long-lasting and safe structure for you, your family, and your friends to enjoy.

 Every deck is unique.
 Your family's needs, the unique geological features of your yard, the size of your house, nearby trees, and your local climate all help determine the deck construction, size, and materials.
 As with any building project, you want to anticipate surprises, so budget extra for those.
 If you don't need the extra money (or time) in your budget, great!
 Spend it on something else.
 If you do, you'll be happy that you had the foresight to plan for it.

 There’s no single way to build a deck.
 Do you use wood or composite wood decking?
 Do you need a deck railing?
 Deck stairs?
 Regardless of the size of the deck and its various components, there are lots of things that can help you be a better builder.
 Here are a few tips to get you started!